Kuberwastaken/ORCUS-Web/README.md

 ## Features
 - **AI Detection Algorithms**: ORCUS uses the highly advanced and Open Source Roberta-Base-OpenAI-Detector Model from Hugging Face

-- **Interactive Interface**: A user-friendly interface allows users to input text and analyze its authenticity.
+- **Interactive Interface**: A user-friendly interface based on React allows users to input text and analyze its authenticity.

 - **Real-Time Feedback**: Provides almost immediate insights and suggestions for creating more authentic and engaging content.